cncf/tag-env-sustainability/governance/contributor-ladder.md

 Remember, actively participating and providing valuable input are significant aspects of your involvement in the community.
 By engaging with others and sharing your insights, you contribute to the collective growth and success of the open source ecosystem.

-* Join Community Meetings, the Slack Channel and the mailing list (take a look at [this page](https://github.com/cncf/tag-env-sustainability/#contact))
+* Join Community Meetings, the Slack Channel and the mailing list (take a look at [this page](https://github.com/cncf/tag-env-sustainability/#contact)).
 * Proactively participate in discussions at community meetings, in Slack threads, or [GitHub issues](https://github.com/cncf/tag-env-sustainability/issues).
-* Reflect on your personal journey spent at TAG
-* Get to know the Group
+* Get to know the Group.

 ## Taking ownership & responsibility

-Embracing more leadership within the Environmental Sustainability TAG is highly encouraged.
+Providing more leadership within the Environmental Sustainability TAG is highly encouraged.
 Actively participating in discussions and driving ideas and projects forward is crucial for the group's advancement.
 Within the [`roles.md`](roles.md) file, you will find various volunteer positions available.
 To begin, consider taking ownership of a small initiative within the TAG, such as opening an issue that was discussed during a meeting, or taking on responsibilities like reviewing pull requests (PRs).
 Additionally, you can contribute by raising awareness about the TAG ENV among your network.
 This can involve sharing information and updates, presenting talks at conferences or events, organizing meetups, or even writing a blog post (refer to [blog post process](blogpost-process.md) for guidance).
 Collaboration with other organizations is also a priority for us, so actively seeking out open source projects or organizations you know in the cloud native sustainability space and connecting them with the TAG would be highly valuable.
 By proactively driving topics that directly benefit the Environmental Sustainability TAG, you significantly contribute to its growth and overall impact and will help you mature as a contributor.

-* Proactively start discussions and take ownership of smaller initiatives
+* Proactively start discussions.
-* Establish yourself in the community
-* Get an overview of processes
+* Take ownership of small initiatives.
+* Provide help when help is needed or requested (for instance, taking notes or reviewing documents).
+* Provide actionable feedback to processes.

 ## Leading a project